maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 We have thus decomposed the prediction error into 3 main components:
 <div class="bullet">
 <ol> 1.
-Measurement noise – we can’t control this given the model </ol>
+Measurement noise – we can’t control this given the model. </ol>
 <ol> 2.
-Model bias – how close to the solution we expect to be on average</ol>
+Model bias – how close to the solution we expect to be on average.</ol>
 <ol> 3.
-Model variance – how sensitive the solution is to the data</ol>
+Model variance – how sensitive the solution is to the data.</ol>
 </div>
 <br>
 The above analysis is more general (see [ESL](#esl) [7.3]) than the linear regression case though it's usually not possible to get nice equations for the tradeoff.